Not my family. Too expressive, don’tcha know.

 Yet Grant said no.

 Because some blessings are meant to be hard.
 Yeah, Grant’s on his own in a mission, but the church has blossomed under him and his family.
 Yeah, we moved around a lot, but every time, we connected with at least a few others who were feeling just as cut off, just as unsure of things.
 Such friendships would never have been made if not for these Calls to pack up, move forward.
-Yeah, I endured years of abuse.
-Yeah, I struggled for years with postpartum depression.
+Yeah, I struggled for years with abuse and postpartum depression.
 But I’m still here.
 I now know what disguises monsters wear among us.
 I now know what it means to fight oneself, and win.

 These blessings are the forge of the soul.
 They are what burn us, bend us, beat us down again, and again, and again, until that moment we think that surely we are too brittle, we shall break, we cannot take anymore–it is then we realize: